antoniogiacomelli/RK01/README.md

                 "Control", 256U, CONTROL_PRIO, RK_PREEMPT);
 ```

-And for each domain create its .c and .h:
+And for each domain create its .c and .h, like in the provided example:

 | File | Role |